YanikaD/FlameGuardDispatch/README.md

+Please find the routing html file in 'Releases' section

 # ABOUT THE CHALLENGE

 This repository is a part of our team's '<b>Flame Guard Dispatch</b>' submission for the Tech Optimum Hacks 2023 hackathon.